Leifmao/MixedMessages/README.md

 # MixedMessages
-JS script that randomly famous movie one liner into a new line and presents the line in console.log.
+A JS script that takes cut up famous movie one liners, cuts them up and returns them out in new humourous ways.